RobertErvin/angular-cordova-architecture/README.md

 Step 3: Add to `app/index.html` in the correct location if not a view

-Step 4: Add test case files with the same name + `_spec` you used in Step 1 in `test/bdd/` and `test/tdd` in the correct directories if applicable
+Step 4: Add test case files with the same name + `_test` you used in Step 1 in `test/bdd/` and `test/tdd` in the correct directories if applicable

 ## Adding Plugins